 Justine T. Kao

 I am a Ph.D. student in the Department of Psychology at Stanford University.
 I work in Professor Noah Goodman's Computation and Cognition Lab.
-I am interested in how people understand non-literal and often delightfully creative language.
+I am interested in how people understand nonliteral and other creative uses of language.
 In particular, I use behavioral experiments and computational models to examine how rich meanings can be inferred from sparse and often ambiguous linguistic input.

 - Hyperbole and irony understanding [Collaborators: Jean Wu, Leon Bergen, Noah Goodman]

 - Metaphor understanding [Collaborators: Leon Bergen, Noah Goodman]